trimstray/linux-hardening-checklist/README.md

 * <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low"> means that the item has a **low** priority.
 * <img src="https://github.com/trimstray/working-template/blob/master/doc/img/medium.png" alt="medium"> means that the item has a **medium** priority.
 You shouldn't avoid tackling that item.
 * <img src="https://github.com/trimstray/working-template/blob/master/doc/img/high.png" alt="high"> means that the item has a **high** priority.
 You can't avoid following that rule and implement the corrections recommended.

+## OpenSCAP

+**SCAP** (_Security Content Automation Protocol_) provides a mechanism to check configurations, vulnerability management and evaluate policy compliance for a variety of systems.
+One of the most popular implementations of SCAP is **OpenSCAP** and it is very helpful for vulnerability assessment and also as hardening helper.